Izu Oceanic Park - Tips For Relaxed Diving at This Awesome Spot in Japan

 With easy access from Tokyo it is no surprise the famous Izu peninsula and Izu islands are a hot spot for SCUBA diving lovers.
 With a high marine diversity reachable by shore diving you can expect busy days.
-SCUBA Diving at Izu Ocean Park, often mentioned as THE BEST of Izu, and how to avoid the crowds!
+SCUBA Diving at Izu Oceanic Park, often mentioned as THE BEST of Izu, and how to avoid the crowds!

 SCUBA Diving Izu in Japan - A Quick Overview